uperl/Dist-Zilla-Plugin-Alt/README.md

 # DESCRIPTION

-This [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) plugin can be added to an existing dist.ini file to turn your (or someone else's distribution into an [Alt](https://metacpan.org/pod/Alt) distribution).
+This [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) plugin can be added to an existing dist.ini file to turn your (or someone else's) distribution into an [Alt](https://metacpan.org/pod/Alt) distribution.
 What it does is:

 - Modifies `Makefile.PL` or `Build.PL`